prnan4/Vertical-line-thorugh-coin/README.md

 # Vertical-line-thorugh-coin
-Identify coins in an image and draw vertical line through them
+Identify coins in an image that lie along the same line and draw a vertical line through them